|Birth: ||Sep. 12, 1922, USA|

 Dale was a cowboy who was more at home in a cowboy hat and boots than in suits.
 He died too young from prostate cancer because he waited too long to see his doctor.
 He is interred across from the military memorial at Lakewood Memorial Cemetary in Hughson, Stanislaus County, CA .
 Dale is survived by his daughter Sherri, son Robert, two grand sons Shawn and Aaron, one great grand son Cole, and three great grand daughters, Kendal, Lauren, and Nicholette.

 Dad was kind hearted, a hard worker, an expert mechanic, and courageous.
 He was also stubborn to a fault but mended fences before he died by telling his daughter that his biggest regret was not seeing how much family meant to her and asking his Grandson Shawn to forgive him for throwing a shoeing iron at him when he was thirteen.
 He was a one of kind cowboy who told wonderful stories and jokes to the end.
 He is missed by all of his family.

-CAVEAT © copyright protected all photos and bio content may not be copied, duplicated or published without the written authorization of the owner Sherri Gillespie.
+CAVEAT All photos and the bio content are © copyright protected and may not be copied, duplicated, published, or sold directly or indirectly via a tree or general information about the surname without the written authorization of the owner Sherri Gillespie.

 A Roy Gillespie (1892 - 1959)

 Charlotte L. Gillespie Burk (1920 - 2013)*